-Heating and hot water

-Repair category 1

-Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Heating and Hot Wate r Repair Category 1 Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
+It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.

 Drainage

-Repair category 1
+Repair Category 1

 Notes No significant defects evident.

 Set out below is a summary of the condition of the property which is provided for reference only.
-You should refer to the previous comments for detailed information.
+You should refer to the comments above for detailed information.

-Structural movement 1
+Structural Movement 1

-Dampness, rot and infestation 2
+Dampness, Rot and Infestation 1

-Chimney stacks -
+Chimney Stacks N/A

-Roofing including roof space 2
+Roofing including Roof Space 2

-Rainwater fittings 1
+Rainwater Fittings 1

-Main walls 2
+Main Walls 1

-Windows, external doors and joinery 2
+Windows, External Doors and Joinery 2

-External decorations 2
+External Decorations 1

-Conservatories/porches -
+Conservatories and Porches N/A

-Communal areas 2
+Communal Areas N/A

-Garages and permanent outbuildings -
+Garages and Permanent Outbuildings 2

-Outside areas and boundaries 2
+Outside Areas and Boundaries 2

 Ceilings 1

-Internal walls 1
+Internal Walls 1

-Floors including sub-floors 2
+Floors including Sub-floors 1

-Internal joinery and kitchen fittings 1
+Internal Joinery and Kitchen Fittings 1

-Chimney breasts and fireplaces -
+Chimney Breasts and Fireplaces N/A

-Internal decorations 1
+Internal Decorations 1

-Cellars -
+Cellars N/A

 Electricity 2

 Gas 1

-Water, plumbing and bathroom fittings 1
+Water, Plumbing and Bathroom Fittings 1

-Heating and hot water 1
+Heating and Hot Water 1

 Drainage 1